Stroke: Self-management

-A stroke can affect the ability to live independently and with quality.
+Stroke can affect the ability to live independently and with quality.
 Self-management programs are a special training that educates stroke survivors about stroke and its consequences, helps them acquire skills to cope with their challenges, and helps them set and meet their own goals during their recovery process.
 These programs are tailored to the target audience, and led by someone trained and expert in stroke and its consequences (most commonly professionals, but also stroke survivors and peers).
 A 2016 review reported that these programs improve the quality of life after stroke, without negative effects.
 People with stroke felt more empowered, happy and satisfied with life after participating in this training.

 Prognosis

 Disability affects 75% of stroke survivors enough to decrease their ability to work.

 Stroke can affect people physically, mentally, emotionally, or a combination of the three.
 The results of stroke vary widely depending on size and location of the lesion.